ashishlahoti/spingboot-graphql/README.md

 ## GraphQL Java
 [GraphQL-Java](https://www.graphql-java.com/) is the Java (server) implementation for GraphQL.
 This provides a low level libraries to define GraphQL schema and how the actual data for a query is fetched.
 You have to write a lot of boilerplate code if you use graphql-java.

 Fortunately, We have two libraries available which provides a wrapper on top of graphql-java and saves use from writing boilerplate code.
-There are-
+They are:-
 1. GraphQL Java Kickstart
 2. Netflix DGS